VAWTs with HAWTs

 Though Dr. Paraschiviou predicts a speed-up effect above the row of VAWTs, its location and how far it will extend requires field data to validate and model.
 WHI proposes to use Doppler LiDAR, calibrated in the field with sonic anemometers, to collect high quality wind-speed data immediately above the row of VAWTs.

-This field research will provide the data needed to validate a Stanford-created CFD Large Eddy Simulation model that will be able to predict how VAWT arrays of differing solidity and in different configurations could be optimized to create increases in the wind speeds that reach HAWT blades and thus increase their energy output.
+This field research will provide the data needed to validate a wind simulation models that will be able to predict how VAWT arrays of differing solidity and in different configurations could be optimized to create increases in the wind speeds that reach HAWT blades and thus increase their energy output.

 All objects in the landscape, including VAWTs, create obstacles that block the wind, forcing it to change direction, speed up and swirl around them.
 When VAWT rotors are in motion, they create three types of downwind wake and turbulence: blade-shed vortices, blade tip-shed vortices, and shear-layer turbulence.
 This complex flow can increase the wind speeds realized by HAWTs and allow the next row of VAWTs to be placed much closer downwind of another row of VAWTs.